czuluagaz/CATY_Management/README.md

 8. clouds
 9.

-Consumption Analysis and Tracking System (CATS): This version is clear and indicates that the tool is a system for analyzing and tracking consumption.

-Consumption Analysis and Tracking Tool (CATT): This emphasizes that it is a tool specifically designed for analysis and tracking.

-Consumption Analysis and Trend Yield (CATY): This keeps the original acronym but makes the word "Yield" more meaningful by pairing it with "Trend," indicating the tool provides insights into trends.
+Consumption Analysis and Trend Yield (CATY):

 To create a comprehensive Consumption Analysis Tool Yield, we need to consider various aspects including data collection, processing, and analysis.
-Here’s an outline of the steps involved in building such a tool:

 1. Define Objectives and Requirements

     Objective: Analyze consumption data to generate insights on usage patterns, trends, and areas for optimization.